ksindy/ScrollBox/README.md

 # ScrollBox
 Scrolling rectangles of various depths and colors

-I have used to programs to accomlish the same task.
+I used two programs in order to accomlish the same task.
 Each directory has it's own README file.

 Graphics is a more straightforward program but limited in color and movement of objects.